GegznaV/ds-projects/stroke-prediction/README.md

 ### Predictions Locally via Development Server

-To deploy app locally and ant test its responses, download the contents of GitHub repository (see above) to your working directory and run the following commands in the terminal:
+To deploy the app locally and ant test its responses, download the contents of the GitHub repository (see above) to your working directory and run the following commands in the terminal:

 ```bash
 python stroke_prediction_app.py